 The primary benefit is having your debts rolled into one monthly payment instead of having multiple bills and creditors to deal with.
 Also, the interest rate on that one payment is typically lower than the various rates you were paying, which means you should have a lower overall payment.
 A lower payment means you could potentially pay off your debt faster.
 Furthermore, consumers with severe credit card debt typically get a better interest rate from a program than on a consolidation loan.

 Another significant advantage is that unlike getting a consolidation loan, a DMP does not take your credit score into account when determining your eligibility.
 This is because a debt consolidation program does not involve getting a new loan, so people who have been struggling to pay their current debt (and as a result may now have a bad credit score) can still qualify.
+You can learn more about consolidating debt with bad credit here.

 While there are significant advantages to enrolling in a debt management (consolidation) program, it’s important to note that there are typically fees involved with this service.
 It’s a good idea to compare fees among organizations before you pick one.
 When you’re struggling to make your monthly payments, those dollars matter.